Refinitiv/websocket-api/Applications/Examples/RDP/CSharp/README.md

 `--newPassword`   | OPTIONAL.
 New password provided by user to change password to.
 `--port`          | OPTIONAL.
 Port of the Refinitiv Real-Time Service.
 Defaults to 443.
 `--ric`           | OPTIONAL.
 Symbol used in price server request.
 Defaults to /TRI.N.
 `--scope`         | OPTIONAL.
 Identifier for a resource name.
-Defaults to trapi.
+Defaults to trapi.streaming.pricing.read.
 `--service`       | OPTIONAL.
 The requested Real-Time service name or service ID.
 Defaults to ELEKTRON_DD.

 NOTE about newPassword: Acceptable passwords may be 15 characters long and have a mix of letters (upper/lower), numbers and special characters.